Thursday, June 23, 2016

 It is human nature to identify with a group, starting with a small one (nuclear family) and then expanding.
 We have not yet expanded to all humans in our group identity, but we have come a long way painfully.

 Back in university when I was a little more idealistic I chose sociology as my major and was attracted to a course in Prejudice and Discrimination.
 Professor Hadwen had a strong influence on my thinking, not only by the content of his presentations, but also the method.
-The first time I encountered the idea of role playing where he would get students to act out a wide variety of views as one way of understanding an opposing view.
+The first time I encountered the idea of role playing where he would get students to act out a wide variety of views and then take reverse role as one way of understanding an opposing view.
 One concept I learned was that prejudice starts with pride.
 We take pride in belonging to our group which leads us to thinking those outside our group are inferior in some way and not totally trustworthy.

 For a term project worth at least 50% of our mark he asked us to write about one of our own prejudices.
 I thought I was prejudice free, but looking for something unique set on "older people."
 At the time I had two Grandmothers who were very special to me as I had spent a big part of my life living with them.
 Now, I can easily be described as an older person and have to examine my prejudice against younger people.
 I could see a societal prejudice, but deep inside I could see I had it as well.
 The research and study opened my eyes. http://www.therealjohndavidson.com/2020/12/two-grandmothers.html

 In another of Dr Hadwen's classes a bureaucratic screwup had an effect on me.
 I had written an essay I was very proud of and felt confident should get a good mark, but back home after exams my final grades were mailed and I saw a very bad mark.
 I decided to switch majors, but next fall when I got the essay back the mark on it was very good.
-Dr Hadwen apologized and gave me one of my favourite compliments, "You have a sociological mind."
+Dr Hadwen apologized and gave me one of my favorite compliments, "You have a sociological mind."
 Another semester I switched back.

 But still found I was not as prejudice free as I liked to project.